aniketbeez/PaymentSystem/README.md

 * All other APIs such register user, register payment method, etc. are out-of-scope
 * Encryption of secret information is not implemented but can be discussed during the interview
 * Risk analysis requirements are out of scope and is replaced with a dummy logic of risk calculations
-* Currently the Rest API does not serve HTTPS traffic but can be extended further
+* Self-signed certificate is used for HTTPS channel
 ## Running the Project:

 Prerequisites: